kristenvaccaro/interaction-design/index.md

 Classroom: Center Hall 214
 Class Days and Times: Monday and Wednesday 2PM PT
-Student Hours: Friday 2PM PT
+Student Hours: Friday 2PM PT (at 3226 CSE)
 Design Studios: Friday 8AM OR 10AM OR 12PM OR 3PM OR 5PM

 ## Instructors